 4 – Egypt

-But if you are looking for affordable scuba diving day trips, you have to know that the South Sinai include some of the most famous spots in the Red Sea, such as the Dahab Blue Hole, Ras-el-Mohammed National Park and the Thistlegorm submarine wreck.
+But if you are looking for affordable scuba diving day trips, you have to know that the South Sinai includes some of the most famous spots in the Red Sea, such as the Dahab Blue Hole, Ras-el-Mohammed National Park and the Thistlegorm submarine wreck.
 With budget diving camps and mostly shore diving, Dahab in the South Sinai, and Marsa Alam in the south of Upper Egypt, became budget travellers’ favourites.

 Prices in Dahab